-Model 1 of the Valley Project maps relations across a Highland landscape, including processes of making whisky, from spring, hills, fields, stills, and bars.
+The models and drawings of the Valley Project map relations across a Northeast Scottish Highland landscape, including processes of making whisky, from spring, hills, fields, stills, and bars.
 Within the model are tiny vials of whisky that give presence to the products of the valley along with Geddes’ triad of place, work, and folk.
 The model furthers research first presented – including whisky tastings – at an International Design Workshop with Politecnico di Milano and Tunghai University in a collaboration with LabMS (Laboratorio Misura e Scala della Città Contemporanea) and the Taiwan Food Culture Pavilion, Expo Milano 2015.

-The project has been published in Architectural Design (AD), Landscape: The Journal of the Landscape Institute, Landscape Australia: Design Urbanism and Planning, and FWD>Thinking.
+The Valley Project has been published in Architectural Design (AD), Metropolitan Landscapes (Contin 2021), Landscape: The Journal of the Landscape Institute, Landscape Australia: Design Urbanism and Planning, and FWD>Thinking.
+It has been exhibited in the Stephen Lawrence Gallery, London.

 Date: 2019 – ongoing